POM-J-fullstack/POM-J-fullstack/README.md

 - 👋 Hi, I’m @POM-J-fullstack
 - 👀 I’m interested in Full-Stack Engineering
-- 🌱 I’m currently learning everything I need to know to be a Full-Stack Engineer
+- 🌱 I’m currently learning everything I need to know to become a Full-Stack Engineer
 - 💞️ I’m looking to collaborate on various projects that can prepare me for success
 - 📫 How to reach me @pomjfitness@gmail.com
 - 😄 Pronouns: He/him/his